nkenan/shellscripts/README.md

-# smallShelly
+# Some shellscripts
-Trying to write and collect a bunch of shell tools for Linux/GNU.
+Trying to write and collect a bunch of shell tools for GNU/Linux.